-The SAFMC finds that artificial reefs in the South Atlantic enhance EFH for managed species, but can also negatively impact EFH and EFH-HAPCs and managed fisheries if not deployed properly.
-Table 1 following artificial reef policy and research recommendations, presents a summary of fisheries and habitat designations potentially affected by Artificial Reef development in the South Atlantic as presented in the SAFMC EFH User Guide (http://safmc.net/download/SAFMCEFHUsersGuideFinalNov16.pdf).
+The SAFMC finds that properly-sited artificial reefs in the South Atlantic can enhance EFH for managed species, but can also negatively impact EFH and EFH-HAPCs and managed fisheries if not deployed properly (e.g. Osborne Reef Project1).
+Table 1 presents a summary of fisheries and habitat designations potentially affected by artificial reef development in the South Atlantic as presented in the SAFMC EFH User Guide

+(http://safmc.net/download/SAFMCEFHUsersGuideFinalRevAug17.pdf).